How can I get on Google’s Second Page?

 No time, no money, and just a little effort can still get your brand in the top results.If the deck is stacked against you in one game, just switch the game that you’re playing.

-As I mentioned at the beginning of the article, It is hard to get on first page because there are an enormous amount of ranking factors that directly or indirectly influence your position on SERPs.
+As I mentioned at the beginning of the article, It is hard to get on Second page because there are an enormous amount of ranking factors that directly or indirectly influence your position on SERPs.

 But I would definitely recommend setting a course for creating great content, quality link building, and improving user experience.